-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning December 3, 2018, for a term of 10 years, for the use and maintenance of an existing boat dock, access ramp, and cantilevered deck as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$2,008, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation in the amount of \$8,196 for unauthorized use of State land following the prior lease's expiration. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to Iris M. Schuster, Trustee of the Schuster Residence Trust I and II, u/d/t March 6, 2001, beginning April 5, 2019, for a term of 10 years, for the use and maintenance of an existing boat dock, access ramp, cantilevered deck, and bulkhead protection, as described in Exhibit A and shown on Exhibit B (for reference purposed only) attached and by this reference made a part hereof; annual rent in the amount of \$2,622, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence. - 3.
+Authorize staff to terminate the pending administrative enforcement action against Iris M. Schuster, Trustee of the Schuster Residence Trust I and II, u/d/t March 6, 2001, if the Applicant submits, by May 5, 2019, a properly executed and notarized lease.